Adding Alt Text

 Keep It Brief

-- Example: Instead of “This is an image of a bar chart that shows the different grades students received in various subjects over the past semester,” simply use “Bar chart of student grades by subject.”
+- Example: Instead of “This is an image of a bar chart that shows the different grades students received in various subjects over the past semester,” use “Bar chart of student grades by subject.”

 Avoid “Image of” or “Picture of”